shadowlack/shadowlack-core-book/diseases/crop-rot.md

 ## Prevention and Treatment

+Around 100 years ago, [Thorrin Jethro](/genealogy/jethro), a practiced agricultural chemist, made a scientific discovery of a chemical that was able to kill the bacteria in the plants if caught at an early enough stage of infection.
+Ever since then Crop Rot hasn't been too much of a problem; field spraying has caused a huge reduction of confirmed cases.

-A chemical discovered by Thorrin Jethro around 100 years ago, could save a crop if completely sprayed when an infected plant is confirmed, signs of an infected plant is discolouration of the pistil and stamen (interior antenna or the flower).
+Signs of an infected plant is discolouration of the pistil and stamen (interior antenna or the flower).
 This is the only stage that can be spotted and treated.
 Once the blossoming season is over, the bacterium has already set up residence and cannot be removed.

 While no vaccine is available, around 70 years ago, scientists at the Neurotech Research Facility (NRF) were able to create a natural antibiotic to combat the effects of the Dolkys Kyta bacterium, causing a huge drop in fatalities.
 Surviving the infection provides life long immunity.